 First, you look at the color by tilting the glass and peering into the circle of wine, preferably against a white paper or napkin.
 The color is more intense in the center and becomes lighter around the edge.
 The color reveals much about the wine, including varietals and aging.

 The next step is to swirl the wine in order to aerate the wine with oxygen.
 As you observe how the wine drips down the glass you can appreciate its legs (also called tears).
 Legs reveal both sugar and alcohol content.

-Lastly, tasting starts with smelling.
+Lastly, tasting starts with the smell.
 That’s why it’s important to take a big noseful of the wine’s fragrance and put words to what you’re smelling.
-Sommeliers will usually use fruits, floral and earthy aromas to describe the expression of the wine.
+Sommeliers will usually use fruit, floral, and earthy aromas to describe the expression of the wine.

 Why do wine bottles come in different colors?